Daniel Bomberg: Censorship and papal approval

 Unlike the previously printed editions of the Talmud, Bomberg's work was largely uncensored.
-In the early stages of his career he cultivated a positive relationship with the Vatican, and he received approval from Pope Leo X for both the publication of Mikraot Gdolot as well as the Talmud.
+In the early stages of his career he cultivated a positive relationship with the Vatican, and he received approval from Pope Leo X for both the publication of Mikraot Gedolot as well as the Talmud.
 In later years Hebrew printing was viewed with mounting suspicion.
 By the end of his career, in the late 1540s, fears of censorship and church opposition caused Bomberg to release editions of the Talmud with backdated cover pages.

 In 1548 Pope Paul III dispatched his ambassador to censure the venetian Hebrew publications, but Bomberg argued that ancient manuscripts were not to be altered, and successfully resisted papal pressure.
 Though the church did not successfully interfere with Bomberg's printing within his lifetime, by 1553 the Talmud was being burned in Italy and the church was actively seeking to restrict its publication and circulation.

 Other publications

-In addition to the Mikraot Gdolot and the Babylonian Talmud, Bomberg's printing house published some two hundred other Hebrew books, many for the first time.
+In addition to the Mikraot Gedolot and the Babylonian Talmud, Bomberg's printing house published some two hundred other Hebrew books, many for the first time.
 Some of the more notable works published include: